Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/909465099419418664/unknown.png)
   \
   Hit the spring on its top.
-Remember that you can hold up+jump to fall less when holding a jelly.
+Hold up to slow fall with the jelly.
 Upright when you're past or in line with the right side of the bg tile and release directions when you reach the crystal.
  </details>

 ----